digital-craftsman-de/date-time-precision/README.md

 # Using `DateTime` with precision

+When talking about dates, our language is quite imprecise.
+And that's usually not a problem as it's always used within a given context that is obvious to the parties involved in the discussion.
+As developers, we're often not domain experts and therefore, the context will most likely not be obvious to us.
+To improve the readability and reduce the potential for bugs, we must be as explicit as possible in our code.

+The problem with PHP is, that the standard library only has `DateTime` (and it's immutable counterpart) for use to work with.
+It represents a specific moment in time in a specific timezone (whether that timezone/offset is explicitly defined or not).
+You can parse pretty much every date / time string into a `DateTime`, but it will always result in a moment.
+So comparing two `DateTime` objects to see if it's the same date, will fail when one of them is even a millisecond off or when one of them is in a different timezone then the other.
+Which is even more of an issue when you want to store all moments in UTC to be independent of the timezone of the user.

+To solve this issue, this package introduces specific classes to work with more precision.
+- `Moment` (specific moment in time like `2024-05-03 17:59:10.632842` in time zone `UTC`)
+- `Time` (`00:00:00` to `23:59:59` like `15:30:00`)
+- `Date` (like `2024-05-03`)
+- `Weekday` (`MONDAY` to `SUNDAY` like `FRIDAY`)
+- `Week` (year and week like `2024-18`)
+- `CalendarWeek` (`1` to `53`, independent of year like `18`)
+- `Month` (year and month like `2024-03`)
+- `CalendarMonth` (`JANUARY` to `DECEMBER` like `MAY`)
+- `Year` (like `2024`)

+TODO: Add `Weekday` as `MONDAY` to `SUNDAY`, `CalendarWeek` as 1 to 53 and `CalendarMonth` as `JANUARY` to `DECEMBER`.
+TODO: Remove milliseconds from `Time`.
+TODO: Manipulation / Calculation of one component into another one is simpler
+TODO: Add Clock component that returns `Moment` with `->now()`
+TODO: Examples for use cases
+  - date of current moment, running in UTC
+  - Is same month
+  - Is after from moment to date
+  - Move event from one day of the week to another (independent of whether it's forward or backwards)
+TODO: Classes for `Hour`, `Minute`, `Second`, `Millisecond`?

 The only class in the PHP SPL to work with dates and times is `DateTime` (and it's immutable counterpart).
 It represents a specific moment in time in a specific timezone (whether that timezone/offset is explicitly defined or not).
 Unfortunately dates are complex and there is more than just a moment in time.
 For example there are

 - time of day which is relevant on every day (like business hours).